Aboutcom/frontend-guidelines-questionnaire/README.md

 	```
 	_**OPEN QUESTION: should namespace rules include the full extension class chain -- e.g. `.byline.byline-supergood`, `.foo.bar.shaz` -- or just the extension class?**_

-- When you want to modify or extend a component's default behavior when included in a specific component, the modifying rule should live in the *parent* component's CSS file, under the top-level (namespacing) rule:
+- When you need to modify or extend a component's default behavior when included in a specific component, the modifying rule should live in the *parent* component's CSS file, under the top-level (namespacing) rule:
 	```
   	.content-header {
 		> .byline {